archeraghi/Hackathon-2-22-24/README.md

 >>##### For more details see:
 >>[https://www.mongodb.com/docs/atlas/atlas-vector-search/create-index/ ](url)

-### 3) Using Amazon Sagemaker
+### 5) Using Amazon Sagemaker
 From the AWS Console navigate the Amazon Sagemaker (note you can use the search bar.)

 #### Setup a Notebook Instance
-- After the database Cluster is created and set up, we'll set up a Notebook Instance:
+- After the Atlas Vector Database (Cluster0) is created and set up, we'll set up a Notebook Instance:
 - select Notebook > Notebook Instances on the left side
 - Select the “Create notebook Instance” buttonin top right
 - In Notebook Instance Settings